A Guide to Backpacking through Europe

 When you plan your trip to Europe you must be very prepared for all types of weather.
-Europe’s climate is temperate, however there are profound differences in between the different regions: from the subtropical Mediterranean climate down South to subarctic around the Barents Sea and Arctic Ocean as you move North.
+Europe’s climate is temperate, however, there are profound differences between the different regions: from the subtropical Mediterranean climate down South to subarctic around the Barents Sea and the Arctic Ocean as you move North.

 Europe’s high tourist season is during the summer months as well as in December during the winter.
 Crowds are the main difficulty in the warmest months of June, July and particularly August.
 December is always busy in locations such as Paris, Prague and any Austrian or German city where incredible Christmas marketplaces pop-up.
 Easter is another busy time.
 Visiting popular summer destinations like Greece or Turkey during the cold winter months can be a great way to travel in Europe on a low budget, but be aware that public transportation might not run as often.